 WELCOME TO SKINNY PIGS NORTH WEST

-I am a hobbyist breeder of Skinny and Baldwin pigs (hairless guinea pigs), based in the Merseyside / North West area of England.
+I am a hobby breeder of Skinny pigs (hairless guinea pigs), based in the Merseyside / North West area of England.
 I breed for temperament.

-I find skinny/baldwin guinea pigs to have a more outgoing personality, than your regular guinea pig.
+I find skinny guinea pigs to have a more outgoing personality than your regular guinea pig.

 They are the same as regular guinea pigs where they need and love to have supervised play, outside of their cage, in my case they roam around free in my hall, sniffing, playing and chattering to each other, they are alot cleaner than your regular guinea pig and they dont smell as much.